BuckWoody/PresentationsAndBlogs/SQLtoPostgres/05_-_Administration_and_Security.md

 **pg_dump — the everyday backup tool:**

+You can see the use of this utility at the Command-Line (PowerShell):

 ```sql
 -- Backup a single database to a custom-format archive (compressed, supports parallel restore):
 pg_dump -U postgres -h localhost -d pubs -F c -f pubs.dump